Tejalwaghmare19/Tejalwaghmare19/README.md

 - 🌱 I’m currently learning Data Analytics
 - 📫 How to reach me: Linkedin, Email-Id
 - 😄 Pronouns: Tej
-- ⚡ Fun fact: "No would be crazier than me in terms of my work lol"
+- ⚡ Fun fact: "No would be more crazier than me in terms of my work lol"